Fast in-place accumulation: Introduction

-Next we first detail our model for in-place computations in \cref{ssec:inplace} and recall some existing algorithms in~\cref{ssec:exist}.
+Our paper is organized as follows.
+We give our model for in-place computations and recall classical in-place algorithms in~\cref{ssec:inplace}.
+We then introduce our main notations in~\cref{ssec:notations} and recall the classical (quadratic or cubic) algorithms from the perspective of in-place accumulating computations in~\cref{ssec:classical}.
+We then detail in~\cref{sec:linacc} our novel technique for in-place accumulation.
+With this technique and further optimizations, we can also derive new fast and in-place algorithms for the accumulating multiplication of matrices, \cref{sec:strassen}, and of polynomials, \cref{sec:inpaccpol}.
 Then, in~\cref{sec:fconv,sec:toeplitz}, we derive novel in-place algorithms for circulant and Toeplitz matrices.
-Finally, in~\cref{sec:reminplace,sec:axpyin} we present fast in-place algorithms computing just the polynomial remainder, and for an accumulated modular multiplication.
+Finally, in~\cref{sec:reminplace} we present fast in-place algorithms computing just the polynomial remainder, and for an accumulated modular multiplication.